gigantc/dfree-wp-boilerplate/wp-content/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.7.3 [12/12/2018] =
+* CHANGE: The deletion of transients has been fully rewritten and is many times faster now!
+* CHANGE: Increased the time_limit
+* CHANGE: German translations have been updated

+= 4.7.2 [11/12/2018] =
+* BUG FIX: Fixed a MySQL query

+= 4.7.1 [11/11/2018] =
+* BUG FIX: Fixed an 'undefined variable' notice

+= 4.7 [11/10/2018] =
+* NEW: Optional analysis before actual cleaning
+* CHANGE: Many minor improvements
+* BUG FIX: Several bug fixes

+= 4.6.3 [08/23/2018] =
+* CHANGE: Removed the MyISAM engine for the log table (now it uses the default-storage-engine of the database)

+= 4.6.2 [06/05/2018] =
+* BUG FIX: Fixed a javascript bug for the 'Clear Log' confirmation
+* NEW: PayPal donation button

+= 4.6.1 [06/04/2018] =
+* BUG FIX: Fixed the WordPress Admin Menu dropdowns on 'View Log' page

+= 4.6 [05/08/2018] =
+* NEW: Logging system has been totally rewritten (from now it will store the logs in the database)
+* NEW: Export the log to a CSV file

+= 4.5.2 [03/21/2018] =
+* NEW: Clear OEMBED cache
+* BUG FIX: Translation corrected ('Next scheduled run: 0 days, 9 hours, 35 minutes and 27 seconds')

+= 4.5.1 [01/29/2018] =
+* NEW: Added last run seconds
+* NEW: French translation added
+* BUG FIX: Fixed a typo ('DELETEED')

+= 4.5 [01/08/2018] =
+* CHANGE: Revamped and improved the scheduler code

+= 4.4.3 [01/06/2018] =
+* BUG FIX: Fixed some scheduler time issues

+= 4.4.2 [12/14/2017] =
+* NEW: Skip standard posttype 'oembed_cache'
+* BUG FIX: Hide the settings link (plugin page) for multi site sites (except for the main network site)

+= 4.4.1 [11/06/2017] =
+* BUG FIX: Bug in counting excluded tables fixed

 = 4.4 [08/22/2017] =
 * NEW: New options to delete revisions of posts, pages and / or specific custom post types